 Aggressive behavior, bullying, cyberbullying, or harassment, constitutes negative behaviors that are not aligned to Perspectives Charter Schools Student Code of Conduct.
 Students who engage in aggressive behavior, bullying, or harassment, will be subject to discipline in accordance with the Student Code of Conduct.
 If bullying is found to be based on a student's status or protected characteristic, the matter may be treated as an act of discrimination or harassment.

 Reporting Behaviors

-Witnesses or victims of aggressive behavior, harassment, or bullying should report the issue to the school principal.
-If the issue hasn't been resolved, contact:
+Witnesses or victims of aggressive behavior, harassment, or bullying should report the issue to the School Principal.
+The Principal of each Perspectives Charter Schools campus is as follows: